zhenkewu/CFRL/JOSS/paper.md

 # Acknowledgements

 Jianhan Zhang and Jitao Wang contributed equally to this work.
+The authors declare no conflicts of interest.

 # References